mconf/mconf-aggr/tests/black-box/README.md

 ### load_test
 Also, to do load tests, you can use ``` load_test.py ``` and set some parameters:
+- -b/--between: how many milliseconds between requests.
+- -e/--ever: run forever.
+Use ```CTRL+C``` to stop requests.
+- -h: to get more information about the script.
-- -r: it will randomize meeting's configuration.
+- -r/--randomize: it will randomize meeting's configuration.
 If not set, it'll use *config.cfg*.
 Also, if there isn't a *config.cfg*, it will be random anyway.
-- -e: run forever.
-Use ```CTRL+C``` to stop requests.
+- -s/--simultaneously: how many threads running simultaneously.
 - -t/--times: how many meetings will be generated and sent to aggregator. ```--times=1``` will send only one meeting.